 A pizza sauce is worth its weight in gold and the most fitting for this Mediterranean pizza is by far a basil pesto sauce.
 Someday, I’ll include a homemade pesto recipe here on my blog, but today for convenience sake, I just grabbed a jar from the grocery shelf and spooned it onto the dough.
 When you’re looking for pesto, search the ingredients to make sure it is made with olive oil and not canola or something else.

 Lamb is the quintessential meat for this Mediterranean Pizza.
 Lamb has an earthy taste and is slightly gamey but very tender.
 I made these into little balls from ground lamb and added a bit of cumin, coriander, paprika, and allspice.
 I fried them in a cast-iron skillet before placing them on the pizza.
-Because they were small it took only a little bit of time, a couple minutes on each side.
+Because they were small it took only a little bit of time, a couple of minutes on each side.

 Kalamata Olives and Sundried Tomatoes – The true essence of the Mediterranean